aneldev/dyna-ts-react-module-boilerplate/README.md

 `dyna-ts-react-module-boilerplate` creates modules, it creates react components that will be used in react applications.

-Instead of `create-react-app` use the `create-react-app-typescript` where is forking the `create-react-app` and supports Typescript.
+Tip: Instead of `create-react-app` use the `create-react-app-typescript` where forks the `create-react-app` and supports Typescript.

 # Develop

 ## Implement

-The source code of your project is under the src/ folder only.
+The source code of your project is under the `src/` folder only.
 What will be distributed is what it is exported from the `src/index.tsc`.

 There are loaders for various files, like: `.less`, `.scss`, `.svg`, `.jpg`, `etc.`.
 Loaders *are loaded* in `webpack.loaders.js`, where you can add your own loaders that will be used from all tasks (npm scripts).